comtrya/comtrya/README.md

 This tool is ridiculously early in its development.
 I'm building out features as I migrate my [dotfiles](https://gitlab.com/rawkode/rawkode) over.

+Those dotfiles can be used as a "reference" for migrating your own.

 Only for early adopters and masochists.

 ## About